 State regulations set forth are intended to ensure the safety of all persons enjoying the use of swimming pools.
 In our effort to help inform pool owners or operators, Carter Mario offers insight into some of the basic laws regulating the construction and safety precautions regulated by the state building codes.

 State building inspectors have provided guidelines for residential swimming pools, spas, and hot tubs.
 While the following is not an exhaustive list of Connecticut pool regulations, it is helpful in understanding there are highly restrictive measures necessary to prevent personal injury and to save lives with respect to using a pool facility.

 At Carter Mario, we understand the importance of complying with state regulations established for the purpose of protecting everyone in the pursuit of the benefits provided by the use of recreational pools, spas, and hot tubs.
-While these regulations may seem voluminous or confusing, we want to help ensure all the necessary precautions are complied with for the safety and pleasure of all parties concerned.
+While these regulations may seem confusing, we want to help ensure all the necessary precautions are complied with for the safety and pleasure of all parties concerned.